What are low-beam headlights? What are high beams? Understanding the different headlight functions and how they work.

-After reading this guide, you'll understand the differences between low beams and high beams.
-We'll also explain when you should use your low beams and high beams and conclude with some questions we frequently receive from our customers on this topic.
+After reading this guide, you'll understand the differences between low beams and high beams, how they work, and when you should use them.

 The difference between low and high beams is that low beams are used for normal nighttime driving while high beams are used in rural areas or small roads with very little or no light at all.